seamplex/feenox/doc/reference-va.md

 It is set to true (i.e. $\neq 0$) by feenox if `t` $\ge$ `end_time`.
 If the user sets it to true, the current step is marked as the last transient step and the transient calculation ends after finishing the step.
+It can be used in `IF` blocks to check if the transient steps are finished or not.

 #  `dt`